 Brunch On The Las Vegas Strip

-Overlook Grill at Cosmopolitan: Sitting next to their rooftop Boulevard Pool, Overlook serves a collection of omelets, breakfast sandwiches, smoothies, and pancakes at a price point of just under $20.
-See the full menu.
+Overlook Grill at Cosmopolitan: Sitting next to their rooftop Boulevard Pool, Overlook is open seasonally and serves a collection of omelets, breakfast sandwiches, smoothies, and pancakes at a price point of just under $25.

-Hexx at Paris: Situated along the Las Vegas Strip, Brunch at Hexx can be the perfect perch to people watch and admire Bellagio’s fountain show across the street.
-Their brunch menu is available from 8 am – 3 pm daily and includes unique items like chicken & waffles, country-fried steak, and huevos rancheros, among others.
-View the whole menu here.
+Alexxa’s at Paris: Situated along the Las Vegas Strip, Brunch at Alexxa’s can be the perfect perch to people watch and admire Bellagio’s fountain show across the street.
+Their brunch menu is available from 7 am – 2:45 pm daily and includes unique items like chicken & waffles, country-fried steak, and huevos rancheros, among others.

 Lago at Bellagio: Offered Friday – Sunday from 10 am – 2:30 pm, Lago’s brunch menu includes options like Lobster Benedict, Lasagna, Steak and Eggs, and Smoked Salmon, with most entrees landing in the $30 range.
 Better yet, Lago is among the restaurants at Bellagio with a fountain view.

 Mon Ami Gabi at Paris: Also located at Paris alongside the Strip, Mon Ami Gabi’s outdoor patio also affords for great people watching and views of the Fountains of Bellagio across the street.
-Specialties on the Brunch menu at Mon Ami include french toast, corned beef hash & poached eggs, eggs benedict, and a smoked salmon platter.
+Specialties on the weekend Brunch menu at Mon Ami include french toast, corned beef hash & poached eggs, eggs benedict, and a smoked salmon platter.
 All items can be had for under $20.
-View the full menu.

 Tableau at Wynn: A spendier brunch option on the north end of the Strip, Tableau offers a selection of soups, salads, and entrees to include eggs benedict, steak and eggs, omelets, waffles, french toast, burgers, and even sea bass.
-The average price point for entrees is about $25 and the full menu can be viewed here.
+The average price point for entrees is about $25.

-Diablo’s Cantina at Luxor: Serving a “Seven Sins Sunday Brunch” on Sundays from 11 am – 4 pm, items on the menu include a $14 breakfast burrito, $13 huevos rancheros, and $19 Mexican steak and eggs.
-See the full menu here.
+Diablo’s Cantina at Luxor: Serving a “Seven Sins Sunday Brunch” on Sundays from 11 am – 4 pm, items on the menu include a breakfast burrito, huevos rancheros, and Mexican steak and eggs for around $20 or less.

-Honorable Mention – The Front Yard at Ellis Island: While not located on the Strip per se, Ellis Island is a short walk behind Bally’s and likely worth the trek due to its high-quality value offerings.
+The Front Yard at Ellis Island: While not located on the Strip per se, Ellis Island is a short walk behind Horseshoe and likely worth the trek due to its high-quality value offerings.
 Offered as a part of their brunch menu are waffles, pancakes, steak and eggs, and breakfast sandwiches among other items.
-Best yet, it’s relatively cheap with many items costing less than $10.
-View the full menu.
+Best yet, it’s relatively cheap with many items costing less than $15.

 Brunch in Downtown Las Vegas

 Brunch in Las Vegas is the perfect way to ease into your day, and recharge for the excitement that awaits.
-Hopefully, we were able to aid you in finding a brunch on the Strip, or downtown that works for you and your party!
+Hopefully, I was able to aid you in finding a brunch on the Strip, or downtown that works for you and your party!